Increased security is a matter of necessity.

 The authorities have also opted for mobile verification terminals from Thales.

-Thanks to the comprehensive training, maintenance, and knowledge transfer program delivered by Thales, the DGSN will operate the fully integrated system independently.
+Thanks to Thales's comprehensive training, maintenance, and knowledge transfer program, the DGSN will operate the fully integrated system independently.
 The DGSN will thus be able to handle citizen enrollment and the issuance of personalized cards, then verify the cards using the terminals supplied.

 By choosing Thales, Cameroon has opted in favor of